South African Anti-Immigrant Activist Ngizwe Mchunu Faces Six Months in Jail

 South African anti-immigrant activist faces court

-Previously, YEN.com.gh reported that South African anti-immigration activist Jacinta Ngobese-Zuma was dragged to court by the South African Human Rights Commission (SAHRC) over her group's actions.
+Previously, YEN.com.gh reported that South African anti-immigration activist Jacinta Ngobese-Zuma had been dragged to court by the South African Human Rights Commission (SAHRC) over her group's actions.

-The SAHRC's lawsuit centred on March and March's actions blocking immigrants from receiving life-saving healthcare at South African hospitals.
+The SAHRC's lawsuit centred on March and March's actions blocking immigrants from receiving vital healthcare at South African hospitals, leading to Jacinta appealing for help when her case is heard on June 2.

 Source: YEN.com.gh